Spanish Poetry

 those natural fires.

-Once you have some children’s poetry under your belt, you can move on to some simple adult poetry.
+Once you have some children’s poetry under your belt, you can move on to simple poetry for adults.
 Don’t feel put off by classic Spanish poetry—much of it is actually very accessible, even when it’s on the longer side!
 Check out our picks below.

 4. “Cancioncilla sevillana” (Seville Song) by Federico García Lorca